Prateek421/Deepfake-Detection-Project/README.md

 - **Deep Learning Model**: Uses ResNet50 for deepfake detection.
 - **Flask Backend**: Handles model inference and API requests.
 - **React Frontend**: Provides an interactive UI for users.
-- **Full-Stack Deployment**: The backend can be hosted on Render, and the frontend can be deployed on Vercel.

 ## Installation and Setup